Serebrennikov-Aleks/js-validate-form/README.md

 js-validate-form
 ================

-check fields with attribute required
+Check fields with attribute required

+Types of fields for check: input, textarea, select